-Subject is the view the issue should be added to, for instance the App, the WWW, the 🪴Garden, the SDK or the maintenance views.
+Subject is the view the issue should be added to, for instance, the App, the WWW, the 🪴Garden, the SDK or the maintenance views.
 Only one subject per issue can be chosen.

 Quarter is for the roadmap to show the issue on the correct quarter/column.

 Devs usually toggle between the Current Sprint, Maintenance and Open PRs views.
-Our lead dev spends his time between his 🪴Garden and the Open PRs while I navigate between all of them, taking an item from the roadmap at the time, splitting it into multiple issues with a common milestone, prioritizing them so the MVP can be worked on first and the “nice to have” features on latter sprints.
+Our lead dev spends his time between his 🪴Garden and the Open PRs while I navigate between all of them, taking an item from the roadmap at the time, splitting it into multiple issues with a common milestone and prioritizing them so the MVP can be worked on first and the “nice to have” features on latter sprints.

 When creating a new issue, I ask my teammates to maintain the following organization as much as possible:

-Assign it the organization’s project so it appears on our boards (that’s the only caveat I had trouble with on this feature: new issues are not automatically added to the project, learn how to find these issues here).
+Assign it to the organization’s project so it appears on our boards (that’s the only caveat I had trouble with on this feature: new issues are not automatically added to the project, learn how to find these issues here).

 Assign it a subject, it can be “Maintenance”, “WWW”, “APP”, “SDK”, “🪴Garden” or “Roadmap”.

 Assign a milestone, these are used as sub-categories and help prioritization, depending on our roadmap.